 In this way, you’re not just teaching them by doing and hearing but also visually.
 Plus, they can refer to them later seeing they are on their iPad for reference anytime.
 In our own trade business, we even reduced the time to train a new dispatch person from six weeks to two weeks using the systems.

 Systems are the solutions to every single unnecessary question your employees ask you.
 With systems, forget about being called up by a confused tradesman or admin employee.
 Your employees can open up their job systems and find the solution immediately by themselves.

-Accidents happen and when you have systems in place you can show your employee exactly where in the system they went wrong so they can correct it for next time.
+Accidents happen.
+When you have systems in place, you can show your employee exactly where in the system they went wrong.
+They can correct it for next time.